 You will find that many of our titles are now Streaming Video (Video on Demand).
 You can search for these items in our Catalogue.
 You may also filter for Streaming Video titles by searching for "Video on Demand".
 The Library has a guide with instructions for Accessing Streaming Resources.

-If you wish to see a list of items we currently have in our Window Display, click here: http://library.rrc.ca/Search/Window-Display.aspx.
+To see a list of items we currently have in our Window Display, click here: http://library.rrc.ca/Search/Window-Display.aspx.

 After you change your password you may have to select "Forget this Network" and setup you connection fresh with your new password.
 Also, don't forget to do this on all your devices, including tablets and smartphones.